eusef/eusef_khoros_tui_reader/README.md

 1. Install 1Password CLI: https://1password.com/downloads/command-line/
 2. Authenticate with your 1Password account: `op signin`
-3. Store your Khoros credentials, BlueSky credentials, and Gemini API key in 1Password
+3. Store your Khoros credentials, BlueSky credentials, Mastodon credentials, and Gemini API key in 1Password
 4. Update the `.env.template` file with the correct 1Password references

 ### 4. Run the Application